freerange/pair-programming-presentation/presentation.md

 * Avoid over-engineering

 ^
+- We think pairing helps us develop a simpler system.
 - Pairing makes it easier to spot common chunks of code that you might be able to refactor.
 - The discipline of pairing helps avoid over-complicated solutions.